 Indiana State Sycamores website

-Bob Warn Field at Sycamore Stadium debuted in 1978, but was renovated and transformed in 2009 to a more luxurious facility.
-The home stadium for the Indiana State University baseball team has never looked better and with a capacity of 1,000 seats it is a much larger venue that has also attracted the Terre Haute Rex of the Prospect League during the summer months.
+Bob Warn Field at Sycamore Stadium debuted in 1978 but was renovated and transformed in 2009 into a more luxurious facility.
+The home stadium for the Indiana State University baseball team has never looked better and with a capacity of 1,000 seats, it is a much larger venue that has also attracted the Terre Haute Rex of the Prospect League during the summer months.

 The field gets its name from longtime ISU baseball coach Bob Warn who piloted the program from 1976-2004 and led the Sycamores to their only College World Series appearance in 1986.
 On campus, Warn is a legend and he now has a stadium with his name and will leave a lasting legacy to future ballplayers.

 There is one concession area near the main entrance of the stadium.
-There is not an abundance of choices and prices are from moderate to high.
+There are few choices and prices are from moderate to high.
 For example, the super nachos are $6.
 The area is behind the seating concourse and one would need to step away from the game for a few moments to get something to eat or drink.

 The stadium is north of campus and is adjacent to a cemetery.
 Before renovations, the tombstones were highly visible from behind the outfield walls.
 The stadium does sit on 3rd Street, the main artery of town, where you will find a collection of local proprietors and national restaurant chains.
 The stadium is located about three miles north of I-70, where many of these options are located, but downtown Terre Haute is close and has the potential of becoming a burgeoning hot spot in town.